lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Cancer's trajectory is only explainable via evolutionary dynamics.
 It behaves like a pathogen without interhost competition.

-In her 2020 book *Rebel Cell: Cancer, Evolution and the Science of Life*, biomedical scientist Dr Kat Arney (PhD from Cambridge) writes about how *not* recognising the evolutionary processes involved in cancer has set the field of cancer therapeutics back by decades, and we're now finally catching up.
+In her 2020 book *Rebel Cell: Cancer, Evolution and the Science of Life*, biomedical scientist Dr Kat Arney (PhD from Cambridge) writes about how *not* recognising the evolutionary processes involved in cancer has set the field of cancer therapeutics back by decades, and we're only now just catching up.

 Sources: [here](https://www.youtube.com/playlist?list=PLzz-uby_-OeufAipSylYFWv8wb-f8POxO) (videos) and [here](https://www.science.org/doi/10.1126/sciadv.ado3923)

 ### Basin Modelling for Oil and Gas Exploration

 [Basin modelling](https://wiki.seg.org/wiki/Basin_modeling) is a technique widespread in the global multi-trillion-dollar oil and gas industry, which synthesises geological, petrological and paleontological data to predict the locations of oil and gas reserves within the Earth's crust.
 Common targets include oil shales from the Cambrian, Ordovician, Devonian, and Jurassic (as source rocks), as well as tight oil reservoirs found in Devonian, Carboniferous, and Cretaceous formations.
 It makes extensive use of radiometric dating and stratigraphy (e.g. foraminifera (protist) biostratigraphy) to date the sedimentary layers and model the thermal history of the hydrocarbon-bearing rocks.

 In oil and gas, predictions mean profits, and errors mean tremendous financial losses!
 The success of this industry (at the expense of the climate, unfortunately...) would not be possible without the validity of the underlying theory.

 There exists only one oil prospecting company in the world that refuses to use old-earth evolutionary models in their work: they are Zion Oil and Gas Corporation (ZNOG), founded by Christian fundamentalists who believe that Israel would yield oil reserves on theological grounds.
-Zion Oil has failed to find any 'economically recoverable' oil reserves in over 20 years of trying, regularly [incur annual operational losses on the order of tens of millions of USD](https://www.sec.gov/ix?doc=/Archives/edgar/data/1131312/000121390024024404/f10k2023_zionoil.htm) and are [practically bankrupt as of 2025](https://finance.yahoo.com/quote/ZNOG/), staying afloat only by selling shares to gullible investors.
+Zion Oil has failed to find any 'economically recoverable' oil reserves in over 20 years of trying, operates incurring [annual losses of several tens of millions of USD](https://www.sec.gov/ix?doc=/Archives/edgar/data/1131312/000121390024024404/f10k2023_zionoil.htm) and are [practically bankrupt as of 2025](https://finance.yahoo.com/quote/ZNOG/), staying afloat only by selling shares to gullible investors.

 ### Evolutionary Algorithms